Art On The High Street: Why We Should Encourage It

 It is a sign of the times.
-Households have more disposable income than ever before; along with homemaking, an original painting hanging at home is a sign of middle-class – a sign that you have ‘made it’.
-Buying art before was never in the psyche of the masses, whereas now it is an ‘everyday-luxury’ commodity.
+Households have more disposable income; along with homemaking, an original painting hanging at home is a sign of middle-class – a sign that you have ‘made it’.
+Buying art was never in the psyche of the masses before, but now it is an ‘everyday-luxury’.

 But what does this commercialisation and mass-marketization of art mean for the art market?
 Is it good for independent galleries and how do artists fit into this ever more competitive and tiered environment?